octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_instruction_updatesetinsert_example.svg)
 <small className="figure">FIGURE 25: Illustration of the `UPDATE` instruction</small>

+An attempt to add a value which already exists in the set will let the _set_ unchanged.
+Similarly an attempt to remove a value which does not exist in the set will let the _set_ unchanged.

 The following smart contract illustrates the `UPDATE` instruction usage.
 This smart contract stores a set of integers and can be invoked by specifying an integer that will be inserted in the set.